Kudbettin/piazzaBot/Readme.md

 - I excluded how to get network id's.
 For more information, check piazza api

-- Can integrate the cosine similarity method (wiki movies) to find more accurate results.
+- Can integrate more rigorous modeling to get more interesting results.

 - Can do more visualization (easy pca of the topic vectors for example).
 However, it's hard to automate sending non-text content.
 	- For this reason pyLDAvis results are not sent. (see lda.html)